Disclaimer: I get a commission for purchases made through some of the links in this post.

 Yes, spent coffee grounds are rich in nitrogen and beneficial trace nutrients, making them an excellent addition to your compost pile.

-No, once water has been run through the coffee grounds, most of the acidity is gone.
-Coffee grounds can be used in moderation to fertilize both house and garden plants.
+No, once water runs through the coffee grounds, most of the acidity is gone.
+Coffee grounds can be used in moderation to fertilize house and garden plants.

 The gritty texture of coffee grounds makes them an excellent cleaning agent for tackling grime in your kitchen or bathroom.